slavenf/sfl-library/doc/static_unordered_flat_set.md

     `ilist.size() <= capacity()`

     **Effects:**
-    Constructs an empty container and inserts elements from the initializer list `ilist`.
+    Constructs the container with the contents of the initializer list `ilist`.

+    If multiple elements in the range have keys that compare equivalent, then the first element is inserted.

     **Complexity:**
     Linear in `ilist.size()`.